GaloisInc/HaLVM/HACKING.md

 ## Step #1: Set up the Host Virtual Machine

 Why we need another VM?
 Because we need to install a Xen hypervisor on the host system, which is probably not something you want to do with your own machine.
 Besides, we can standardize the steps if we can assume the host OS.
+Also, it is easier to backup (You can **snapshot** at any check point as you like, and we recommend you to do so frequently before accidentally screwing things up).

 Our Host OS of choice is **Fedora Server 22/23/24**.
 (Why "Server"?
 Because "Workstation" might have `xen-libs` etc. pre-installed, which might cause trouble for us.
 And "Server" is also more lightweight than "WorkStation").